 Sajjad Safari is currently a Ph.D. student and graduate research assistant at the University of Delaware in Newark, Delaware.
 He received his Bachelor of Science in Civil Engineering from the University of Tehran in the Summer of 2015 as a talented student.
 Directly after that, he started his graduate study by an interdisciplinary subject for his thesis.
 His research was mainly focusing on tensegrity bridges and evaluating these structures performance susceptible to progressive collapse.
 In the summer of 2014, he worked in Sazian Consultant Engineers as a designer of runoff collection systems for grade separations, bridges highways, and urban areas of Tehran.
 From 2018 to 2020, Sajjad worked with three Architectural Design Studios as their Structural Designer, working on different types of projects including steel and concrete structure design, structural rehabilitation for interior design, and a timber pavilion.
 He is now a member of the Tehran Construction Engineering Organization.
 His academic interests include bridge engineering, innovative structures, architectural technology, and structural analysis.
 As for leisure activities, Sajjad is interested in photography and filming, music, swimming and soccer.

 Qozeem Abiona earned his Bachelor’s degree in Civil Engineering at the University of Ilorin, Nigeria in 2019.
 He proceeded to work as a graduate engineer at Jefcon & Associates Ltd. His responsibilities included the design of buildings and storm water management structures.
 Qozeem also worked as a project engineer to oversee the design and construction of petroleum product retail outlets at Matrix Energy Group.
 He is currently a master’s student and graduate research assistant in the Head Research Group, working on a UTC project titled, “Determination of Bridge Element Weights based on Data-driven Models,” which is a collaborative project between UD and West Virginia University.
-Qozeem loves to play and watch soccer games at his leisure time.
+Qozeem loves to play and watch soccer games in his leisure time.

 Hamed Fathi received a Bachelor degree in Civil Engineering from IAU in Kermanshah, Iran in 2013.
 After graduating, he started his M.Sc. in Structural Engineering in University of Qom, Iran.
 His thesis was titled, “Localization of a Crack in Elastic Medium Using the Dynamic Extended Finite Element Method and Optimization Algorithms.”
 His was a teaching assistant for a course on Finite Element Method and Concrete Laboratory.
 Also, Fathi has published two papers in international Journals and has another one in the review process.
 Since 2019, Hamed started working at Ostovar Beton Sazan Company as a supervisor engineer in Kermanshah.
 He works as a supervisor of residential building construction in that company.
 On the subject of hobbies, he enjoys swimming, body building, hiking and traveling, beside this, he is crazy about reading historical books.
-Hamed is expected to start his doctoral studies at the University of Delaware as a graduate research assistant in Spring 2023.
+Hamed is expected to start his doctoral studies at the University of Delaware as a graduate research assistant in Fall 2023.

 CURRENT UNDERGRADUATE RESEARCHERS – Chair’s Fellows